Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Introduction

-$^{18}$F-fluorodeoxyglucose (FDG) is the most broadly used clinical PET radiotracer in clinics, mainly for metabolic imaging \cite{Maddahi2012}.
-In clinical cardiology, $^{18}$F-FDG PET, which has a longer half life of 110 minutes, is commonly used in combination with a short half-life flow tracer to evaluate flow-metabolism mismatch in the myocardium \cite{Abraham2010}.
-Such a two-tracer PET method is the gold standard for myocardial viability assessment \cite{Camici2008}.
+$^{18}$F-fluorodeoxyglucose (FDG), which has a longer half-life of 110 minutes, is the most broadly used clinical PET radiotracer, mainly for metabolic imaging \cite{Maddahi2012}.
+In clinical cardiology, $^{18}$F-FDG PET is commonly used in combination with a short half-life flow tracer to evaluate flow-metabolism mismatch in the myocardium \cite{Abraham2010}.
+Such a two-tracer PET method is the gold standard for assessing myocardial viability \cite{Camici2008} and inflammatory conditions such as cardiac sarcoidosis \cite{Yama2003}.
 The method is not widely available in the clinic because of the limited accessibility of current flow-specific radiotracers.
-A new flow tracer, $^{18}$F-fluopiridaz, has shown promising results in a Phase III trial \cite{Maddahi2020}.
-One of the benefits of this new tracer is that it has a longer half-life of 110 minutes, obviating the need for a second onsite generator.
-However, when combined with $^{18}$F-FDG for myocardial flow-metabolism imaging, this may result in longer clinic visit times because of the long half-life of the $^{18}$F isotope in the two tracers, and an increase in radiation exposure.
+While the new flow tracer $^{18}$F-fluopiridaz \cite{Maddahi2020} does not have the accessibility problem, it may result in longer clinic visit times when combined with $^{18}$F-FDG for myocardial flow-metabolism imaging because of the long half-life of the $^{18}$F isotope in the two different tracers.

-The hypothesis in this study is that dynamic cardiac $^{18}$F-FDG PET imaging as a single tracer imaging can provide a surrogate for MBF by use of tracer kinetic modeling.
-The successful testing of this hypothesis may allow simultaneous imaging of myocardial blood flow and metabolism only using $^{18}$F-FDG without the need for a second flow-specific tracer.
-This single-tracer ($^{18}$F-FDG) multiparametric (myocardial flow and metabolism) imaging method has the potential to enable myocardial viability assessment with reduced imaging time, cost and radiation exposure as compared to the traditional two-tracer methods in clinical practice today \cite{DiCarli2007, Maddahi2012}.
+The hypothesis of this study is that dynamic cardiac $^{18}$F-FDG PET imaging as a single tracer imaging can provide myocardial blood flow in addition to myocardial glucose metabolism by use of tracer kinetic modeling.
+The successful testing of this hypothesis may allow simultaneous imaging of myocardial blood flow and glucose metabolism only using $^{18}$F-FDG without the need for a second flow-specific tracer.
+Once validated, this single-tracer (i.e., FDG) multiparametric (i.e., flow and metabolism) imaging method has the potential to enable evaluation of myocardial viability and myocardial inflammation with reduced imaging time, cost and radiation exposure as compared to the traditional two-tracer methods in clinical practice today \cite{DiCarli2007, Maddahi2012}.